nomad-software/nomad.uk.net/markdown/articles/more-hidden-treasure-in-the-d-standard-library.md

 ## std.functional

 This module implements functions that manipulate other functions.
 I guess this is where D implements library functions to accommodate some aspects of functional programming.
-It’s a bit thin on the ground in there but what _is_ there seems to be very useful.
+It's a bit thin on the ground in there but what _is_ there seems to be very useful.

 ### pipe